wo-o29/ProgressiveHydration/README.md

     });
 ...
 ```
-After Creation the inital content and link the bundler with, it have to return the response
+After Creation the inital content and link the bundler, it have to return the response as HTNL Document
 ```js
 ...
     await new Promise((resolve, reject) => {